cnbbooks/lfe-tutorial/src/concurrent/example.md

 To use this program you need to:

 - configure the server_node() function
-- copy the compiled code (``messenger.beam``) to the directory on each computer where you start Erlang.
+- copy the compiled code (`essenger.beam` to the directory on each computer where you start Erlang.

 In the following example of use of this program, I have started nodes on four different computers, but if you don't have that many machines available on your network, you could start up several nodes on the same machine.